 Whatever the precise reasons, in this post-Christian narrative age, no institution or person remains unaffected, including the academy and her charges.
 Though the Church gave birth to the modern university as a fostering mother for the schooling of the heart, Alma Mater has also lost her story and the capacity to tell it.
-The regnant story in the academy today is the story of no story, or the story of too many stories, or the story of nature as the "whole show" (C. S. Lewis).
+The regnant story in the academy today is the story of no story (or the story) of too many stories).
 The results, however, have been disastrous.
 George Marsden indicates as much by asserting in the opening line of his volume on The Outrageous Idea of Christian Scholarship that "Contemporary university culture is hollow at its core.
-Not only does it lack a spiritual center," says Marsden, "but it is also without any real alternative."4

-I am afraid he is right.
+Not only does it lack a spiritual center," says Marsden, "but it is also without any real alternative."4 I am afraid he is right.
 Within itself, the university's narrative resources are depleted.
 The academy no longer shares any common wisdom or recognized set of first principles upon which to base its own enterprise.
 When it comes, then, to this crucial issue of moral formation in American higher education, the university is in a cul de sac, and must look elsewhere for an alternative.
 The anomalies afflicting the current paideia paradigm have revealed its inadequacies.
 A shift of paradigms and even a revolution in education is in order.